aristanetworks/avd-workshops/workshops/jinja-yaml.md

 ![Jinja YAML Banner](assets/images/jinja-yaml-banner.png)

 This section will cover both Jinja and YAML, which are two interdependent pieces of basic configuration automation framework.
 While both YAML and Jinja can get relatively complex with what they can accomplish and what can be done with them, we will only cover what is necessary to utilize these tools for network automation and DevOps.
-At the end of the YAML and JINJA section, we will tie everything together with a final output.
+At the end of the YAML and Jinja sections, we will tie everything together with a final output.

 ## What is YAML?